 Apply now

-The mission of the Management Information Systems (MIS) Program is to educate students in the principles and practices of computing with focus on business knowledge and applications.
-Our program prepares students for careers and graduate studies in Business or IT related fields.
+The mission of the Management Information Systems (MIS) program is to educate students in the principles and practices of computing with focus on business knowledge and applications.
+The program prepares students for careers and graduate studies in Business or IT-related fields.

 Program Educational Objectives